ErikKalkoken/fyne-kx/README.md

 ### Demo

-For a live demo you can run the demo app with the following command:
+Demo is a Fyne app for demonstrating the features provided by the fyne-kx library.
+You can run it directly with the following command:

 ```sh
 go run github.com/ErikKalkoken/fyne-kx/cmd/demo@latest
 ```

-### Theme insight
+### Fyne theme

-For showing insights about the Fyne default theme you can run the following command:
+Fynetheme is a Fyne app for showing details about the default Fyne theme.
+You can run it directly with the following command:

 ```sh
 go run github.com/ErikKalkoken/fyne-kx/cmd/themeinsight@latest